xcfem/xc/install/install.linux.md

 - Suitesparse (collection of libraries for computations for sparse matrices)

-## More dependencies ... xc_utils
-XC has another depency which will not be available as package.
-This is xc_utils.
-It need to be compiled and installed before XC.
-We will gone do this in conjunction with XC

 ## Get the source code
 First make a directroy in your home directroy and go inside.
 Following the commands for all needed steps. foo@bar is common used term.
 You normally see your username and the name of the computer you sit at.